fluree/docs.flur.ee/src/content/docs/examples/supply-chain.md

 * **OnlySelf**: You can only add a value if your auth is connected to that organization.

-The smart functions in this example can be issued in five separate transactions, which can be found here (<a href="https://github.com/fluree/supply-chain/blob/master/Block-04-Smart-Funs1.js" target="_blank">Block 4</a>, <a href="https://github.com/fluree/supply-chain/blob/master/Block-05-Smart-Funs2.js" target="_blank">Block 5</a>, <a href="https://github.com/fluree/supply-chain/blob/master/Block-06-Smart-Funs3.js" target="_blank">Block 6</a>, <a href="https://github.com/fluree/supply-chain/blob/master/Block-07-Smart-Funs4.js" target="_blank">Block 7</a>,  <a href="https://github.com/fluree/supply-chain/blob/master/Block-08-Smart-Funs5.js" target="_blank">Block 8</a>).
+The smart functions in this example can be issued in five separate transactions, which we go over below, and which can also be found on GitHub (<a href="https://github.com/fluree/supply-chain/blob/master/Block-04-Smart-Funs1.js" target="_blank">Block 4</a>, <a href="https://github.com/fluree/supply-chain/blob/master/Block-05-Smart-Funs2.js" target="_blank">Block 5</a>, <a href="https://github.com/fluree/supply-chain/blob/master/Block-06-Smart-Funs3.js" target="_blank">Block 6</a>, <a href="https://github.com/fluree/supply-chain/blob/master/Block-07-Smart-Funs4.js" target="_blank">Block 7</a>,  <a href="https://github.com/fluree/supply-chain/blob/master/Block-08-Smart-Funs5.js" target="_blank">Block 8</a>).

 Below is an overview of all the smart functions that we will be adding.